jfoclpf/cordova-import-npm/README.md

 }
 ```

-Then run `cordova prepare` or `cordova build` and the npm files will be copied before anything else is processed.
+Then every time you run `cordova prepare` or `cordova build`, the npm files will be copied before anything else is processed, from the respective package modules to the `www/` directory.